klauspost/compress/s2/README.md

 # Concatenating blocks and streams.

-Concatenating streams and blocks will concatenate the output of both without recompressing them.
+Concatenating streams will concatenate the output of both without recompressing them.
 While this is inefficient in terms of compression it might be usable in certain scenarios.

-Streams can also be safely concatenated.
 The 10 byte 'stream identifier' of the second stream can optionally be stripped, but it is not a requirement.

 Blocks can be concatenated using the `ConcatBlocks` function.